Mount Nittany Middle SchoolWelcome to the Red Team!

-If students are absent, they are expected to first check the Red Team Homework Table and Detailed Agendas provided for each class.
+If students are absent, they are expected to check Google Classroom for each class.
 Next, students should check their SCASD email for additional information that may be sent about missed assignments.

 Academic integrity is critical for success.
-If a student is caught copying another student’s work, both papers will be collected, and the school discipline policy will be followed.
+If a student is caught copying another student’s work, the school discipline policy will be followed.

 As a part of our school-wide positive behavior program, we expect all of our little lions to ROAR by demonstrating their skills in the areas of Responsibility, Organization, Attitude, and Respect.
 We want to create an atmosphere where all students feel comfortable learning and socializing.

 Study skills are a very important part of your child’s education.
 Students need to establish strong skills at an early age.
 Here are some helpful hints:

 - Students should establish a specific schedule for doing homework and studying.

 - Students should study in several short sessions of 30 to 40 minutes each with a few minutes break between each session.

 - Students should take notes as they read.